tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 047.md

 - He brings up the [[Rose Theatre]] in the city.
 It has been "transformed" and there is an Archmage in control of the area.
 "Armored head to toe, behind an impenetrable magic barrier"
 - We discuss some things, then head to clear out the nearby bridge from the [[Clock Tower]]
 - As we walk onto the bridge, a wall raises behind us, slowly creeping forward, shaking the entire bridge as we walk.
+- [[Silas]] gets fucked with real nice and hard as usual, but we survive in the end.
+-